GoogleHistory/mummies/README.md

 # This is officially made by google.
 # We made this for testing purposes.
-Will be close soon.
+Will be closed soon.